 BLS adds "new" jobs to the IT category that have been in place for over ten years

-The latest Bureau of Labor Statistics' (BLS) additions to its classification of jobs has just released is for 2010.
+BLS classifies four IT Jobs - they all are in the Job Descriptions HandiGuide - The latest Bureau of Labor Statistics' (BLS) additions to its classification of jobs has just released is for 2010.
 The CEO of Janco Associates said, "The four new IT positions that they have induced were definitely needed.
 However they are way behind the market.
-For example a BLS new position is Web Developer.
+For example a BLS new position is Web developr.
 The web has been around now for over 20 years and in the public eye for at least 15 years.
 Now they add the job. "

 The BLS has added for IT jobs in its classification